 You can customize your device implementation in the following ways.

 - The fused output of the logical camera device depends entirely on the HAL implementation.
-The decision on how fused logical streams are derived from the physical cameras is transparent to the application and Android camera framework.
+The decision on how fused logical streams are derived from the physical cameras is transparent to the app and Android camera framework.

 - Individual physical requests and results can be optionally supported.
 The set of available parameters in such requests is also entirely dependent on the specific HAL implementation.

-Logical multi-camera devices must pass Camera CTS like any other regular camera.
+Logical multi-camera devices must pass camera CTS like any other regular camera.

 The test cases that target this type of device can be found in the

 These three ITS tests target multi-camera systems to facilitate the proper fusing of images:

 The scene 1 and scene 4 tests run with the

 test_multi_camera_match test asserts that the brightness of the